WebAssembly/gc/proposals/gc/MVP-JS.md

-Note that the [`eq` constraint](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#imports) requires the imported type definition be structurally equivalent to the given type definition, not merely a subtype of it and `struct.new` is only valid for type imports with the `eq` constraint.
+Note that the [`eq` constraint](https://github.com/WebAssembly/gc/blob/master/proposals/gc/MVP.md#imports) requires the imported type definition be structurally equivalent to the given type definition, not just a subtype of it, and `struct.new` is only valid for type imports with the `eq` constraint.

-Viewing these objects from JS shows the difference:
+Viewing the return values of calling `newImport` and `newInternal` from JS shows the difference:

 ```js
 const Point = new StructType([{name: "x", type: int32}, {name: "y", type: int32}]);